 6. What are the limitations of virtual staging?

-While virtual staging shows a property’s potential, it doesn’t improve the physical space itself.
+While this process shows a property’s potential, it doesn’t improve the physical space itself.
 In-person visits may reveal outdated finishes or flaws not apparent in staged photos, so manage buyer expectations accordingly.

 Topics